frederic-perez/AmE-dictionary/data/dictionary.md

 __doubtless__
 __douchebag__ _n phr_ _informal_ :two: (douche bag) An obnoxious or contemptible person, typically a man. :es: gilipollas
 __dough__ _n_ :two::mute:[dou~~gh~~] __2__ _Slang_ Money.
-__dour__ _adj_ :four: Relentlessly severe, stern, or gloomy in manner or appearance. _A hard, dour, humourless fanatic._ _Hong Kong in dour mood as Chinese leader makes return visit._ _Syn_ stern, unsmiling, unfriendly, frowning, poker-faced
+__dour__ _adj_ :five: Relentlessly severe, stern, or gloomy in manner or appearance. _A hard, dour, humourless fanatic._ _Hong Kong in dour mood as Chinese leader makes return visit._ _Syn_ stern, unsmiling, unfriendly, frowning, poker-faced
 __dourly__
 __douse__ _v_
 __dousing__ _The Nationals are dousing the District of Columbia with new hope._